bkraft4257/tic2/docs/source/other/singularity_images.md

 ## Converting a Docker image to a Singularity container

 These notes were provided by Craig Hamilton.
-The

 I used the instructions on converting fmriprep: https://fmriprep.readthedocs.io/en/stable/installation.html#singularity-container